zenUnicorn/HiremeApp/README.md

 # HiremeApp

-Hello my name is Shittu Olumide Ayodeji, I am a software developer.
-I feel so honored and happy to have worked with the aeternity blockchain after taking the aeternity 101 course on [dacade](wwww.dacade.org) .
+I feel so honored and happy to have worked with the aeternity blockchain after taking the aeternity 101 course on [dacade](wwww.dacade.org).

 ## Problem statement